12 Days of Giving: Jeff Kozinski

 Described by those who utilize its services as a “community within a community,” St. Margaret’s House in South Bend is a destination where women and children are accepted for who they are, regardless of their circumstances.

 For 26 years, Kathy Schneider has committed thousands of hours to helping women struggling with poverty in her position as executive director.
-St. Margaret’s House serves as a day center for women and children that provides basic services such as breakfast and ...
+St. Margaret’s House serves as a day center for women and children that provides basic services such as breakfast and lunch, ...

 12 Days of Giving: Andy Janson